element-hq/policies/docs/identity-server/privacy_notice.md

 ### Verified Association of Matrix ID with Third Party Identifier

-You can ask the Identity Server to link your Matrix ID with your email address or phone number.
+You can ask the Identity Server to establish that you own your email address or phone number and associate it with your matrix ID.
 The Identity Server will verify that you own that identifier by sending a link or code to your email address or phone.
-Other users will not be able to look up your Matrix ID from your Third Party Identifier until your ownership of the Third Party Identifier has been confirmed.
+The association is not considered valid until your ownership of the Third Party Identifier has been confirmed.

 ### Account Lookup by Third Party Identifier